ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Phase 2: Second Bidding Round & Final Trump Selection

 1.  **Eligibility:** All players can participate in Round 2 bidding regardless of whether they passed in Round 1, as they now have new cards.
 As in Round 1, a player who passes may still bid again later if the bidding continues and another player makes a higher bid.
-2.  **Starting Bidder:** The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
+2.  **Starting Bidder for Phase 2:** The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
+Note that this Starting Bidder might or might not be the same person as the Original Starting Bidder from Phase 1.
 3.  **Minimum Bid:**
     *   **4-Player:** 24
     *   **3-Player:** 22